DAOcc: 3D Object Detection Assisted Multi-Sensor Fusion for 3D Occupancy Prediction: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel multi-modal occupancy prediction framework, DAOcc, which aims to achieve superior performance while utilizing a deployment-friendly image backbone and practical input image resolutions.
-DAOcc achieves this superior performance by fully leveraging the unique advantages of point cloud data within a multi-modal framework, advantages that have been largely overlooked by previous methods.
-Extensive experiments conducted on the Occ3D-nuScenes and SurroundOcc datasets demonstrate the superiority of DAOcc compared to existing methods.
-We believe that DAOcc has practical application potential and could inspire future research in multi-modal occupancy prediction. {
+In this paper, we propose a novel multi-modal occupancy prediction framework, DAOcc, which aims to achieve superior performance while maintaining a deployment-friendly architecture with practical image backbones and input image resolutions.
+DAOcc achieves superior performance by fully leveraging the inherent geometry advantages of LiDAR data within a multi-modal framework, advantages largely overlooked by previous work.
+Extensive experiments on the Occ3D-nuScenes and Occ3D-Waymo datasets demonstrate that DAOcc surpasses existing methods in both accuracy and inference speed.
+Furthermore, due to its deployment-friendly design, DAOcc can be efficiently deployed and evaluated on edge devices.
+Notably, DAOcc runs in real-time on an AGX Orin device while maintaining state-of-the-art mIoU performance.